JesperVerhey/academic-keyword-occurrence/README.md

 `python extract_occurrences.py '<keyword>' <start date> <end date>`

+To search a specific phrase or multi-word concept, use quotes, e.g. "machine learning"

 This command lists the number of publications for every year using this keyword.
 The script just searches for articles and excludes patents and citations.